compbiocore/bioconductor-workshop-1/docs/index.md

 [![nbviewer](https://img.shields.io/badge/jupyter_notebooks-nbviewer-purple.svg?style=flat-square)](http://nbviewer.jupyter.org/github/compbiocore/bioconductor-workshop-1/tree/master/docs/src/notebooks)
 [![License](https://img.shields.io/aur/license/yaourt.svg)](https://raw.githubusercontent.com/compbiocore/bioconductor-workshop-1/master/LICENSE)

-### Workshop Topic Overview
+## Goal

 This workshop, 'R/Bioconductor Workshop for Genomic Data Analysis', is designed to introduce attendees to Bioconductor and a variety of its use cases; it is an intermediate-level lecture that presupposes some knowledge of R like that found in our 'Fundamentals of R' workshop.
+Users will apply their knowledge of basic R operations to data structures that are commonly encountered in the field of computational biology like sequence data.
+They will come to understand how to use R/Bioconductor to interact with common file types used in bioinformatics, receive an introduction to ontology-based analysis for deriving practical insights from the data, and then visualize the end result.

+## Workshop Topic Overview

  The topics presented herein include the following:

 * Intro to R and Bioconductor Basic Concepts
    * Brief review of R syntax